anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In particular, the following specific requirements apply (cf. {{enrollfigure}}).

 * CA Certs Request (1) and Response (2):<br>
-  Requesting CA certificates over CMP is OPTIONAL.<br>
+  Requesting CA certificates is OPTIONAL.<br>
   If supported, it SHALL be implemented as specified in
   {{RFC9483, Section 4.3.1}}.

 * Attribute Request (3) and Response (4):<br>
-  Requesting certificate request attributes over CMP is OPTIONAL.<br>
+  Requesting certification request attributes is OPTIONAL.<br>
   If supported, it SHALL be implemented as specified in
   {{RFC9483, Section 4.3.3}}.